 The Real Uganda offers 2 – 12 week locally-led communty-based volunteer programs.

-2. a euro-Centric Attitude
+2. euro-Centric Assumptions

 RELATED: Let’s discuss short-term volunteer impact in Uganda